Flomp/vimu/content/docs/tutorials/get-started.md

 Once you have successfully <nuxt-link to="/signup">signed up for **vimu**</nuxt-link> you can start by creating a new file in the dashboard.
 There are <nuxt-link to="/docs/dashboard/files#create-a-file">multiple ways</nuxt-link> to do this.
 In this guide, we will simply create a blank file for a start.
 To do so click the "New File" button in the <nuxt-link to="/dashboard/files/my">dashboard</nuxt-link>.
 You are now automatically redirected to the editor to work on the file you just created.

 ## The editor
 **vimu** is a visual node editor.
 This means that functionality (like transposing a score or selecting measures) is bundled into nodes.
 These nodes usually take one or more inputs and produce an output that is handed to the next node it is connected to.
-You can imagine it like an assembly line where every worker has a specialised task and hands his work down to the next worker after he has done his task.
+You can imagine it like an assembly line where every worker has a specialized task and hands his work down to the next worker after he has done his task.

 The editor is split into three view panels by default.
 ### Node panel
 On the very left, you find the node panel.
 It will be your main workspace.
-Here you can add nodes and connect them to analyse the score in the way you want.
+Here you can add nodes and connect them to analyze the score in the way you want.
 Currently, you should see two connected nodes: a score node and an output node.

 You can adjust the zoom-level of the node panel with your mouse wheel.
 Click and drag outside a node to move the editor area.
 Do the same on a node and you can move the node around.